DIRECTOR OF ADMISSIONS

 We treat our students as individuals with their own unique histories and struggles, but we are also aware of the similarities that they share.
 First, our students are bright, highly capable and college bound.
 Though we are reluctant to use the label “gifted” (as it is a loaded term with little practical utility at JDA), most students who do well here have developmental histories indicative of exceptional aptitude in one or more areas such as intellectual, creative, artistic, kinesthetic, or leadership capacity.
 Despite these abilities and talents, many of our students have performed at levels incommensurate with their potential, often due to learning, attentional, emotional, and/or motivational problems.

 As a school that is predicated upon personalization, another critical part of a John Dewey admission is readiness.
 A student must be the right fit for our program but they also must come at the right time.
-Learn more about the most important aspects of student and family readiness below.

 Tuition & Financial Assistance